Huotes/CommitMaker/README.md

 Chuck Norris once rode a bull, and nine months later it had a calf.

 It takes 14 puppeteers to make Chuck Norris smile, but only 2 to make him destroy an orphanage.

+The more I C.... the less I see.